adinasarapu/adinasarapu.github.io/_portfolio/2020-12-21-blog-pyspark-mllib.md

 ---
 *Updated on December 21, 2020*

-Apache Spark MLlib [^1] [^2] [^3] is a distributed framework that provides many utilities useful for **machine learning** tasks, such as: Classification, Regression, Clustering, Dimentionality reduction and, Linear algebra, statistics and data handling.
-Python is a popular programming language with a number of packages that support data processing and machine learning tasks.
+Apache Spark MLlib [^1] [^2] [^3] is a distributed framework that provides many utilities useful for **machine learning** tasks, such as: classification, regression, clustering, dimentionality reduction and, linear algebra and statistics.
+Python is a general purpose popular programming language with a number of packages that support data processing and machine learning tasks.
 The Spark Python API (PySpark) exposes the Spark programming model to Python.

 [PySpark (Python on Spark)](https://spark.apache.org/docs/latest/api/python/index.html)

-Python or R DataFrames exist on one machine rather than multiple machines.
-If you want to do distributed computation, then you’ll need to perform operations on Spark dataframes, and not using Python or R data types.
+Python, or R, DataFrame exists on one machine rather than multiple machines.
+If you want to do distributed computation, then you’ll need to perform operations on Spark dataframes, and not using Python or R dataframe.
 This has been achieved by taking advantage of the SparkR[^4] or PySpark APIs.
-Spark's data frame object can be thought of as a table distributed across a cluster and has functionality that is similar to dataframe in R.
+Spark's dataframe object can be thought of as a table distributed across a cluster and has functionality that is similar to dataframe in R or python.

 ## 1. Start Hadoop/HDFS